This Asian-inspired peanut dressing works on everything from salads and grain bowls to noodles. Made with pantry staples – takes just 5 minutes.

 Add Water: Measure out your water in a measuring cup and add about half.
 Whisk until the water is incorporated and gradually add more water as needed, until your desired consistency is reached.
 (If using as a dip, aim for the thicker side; if using as a dressing, use a bit more water.)

-Ways to Use This Easy Peanut Sauce
+Ways to Use This Peanut Dressing

 More Asian-inspired dishes…